-Note: Due to the roof repairs on the Masonic, TdM’s plays will be at the following locations:
+Note: Due to the repairs and updates on the Masonic Theatre, TdM’s plays will be at various locations around Winona.

 The Historic Masonic Temple is a three story brick building located on the corner of 5th and Main Street in Winona, Minnesota.
 The Masonic Temple was constructed in 1908 and 1909 and designed by Philadelphian architects Warren Powers Laird and C.F.
 Osborne.

 The Masonic temple, as a whole, was built to house a number of Masonic members and events, with the first floor designed to provide a social and community space open to the public.
 A reception area and two-story auditorium can be found on the second and third floors, complete with a stage and balcony.